kdepaula/Checkers/README.md

 # Checkers

-I created this game for the CIS 120 Game Project in Fall 2020
+I created this game for Programming Languages and Techniques at the University of Pennsylvania in Fall 2020

 # Core Concepts